TFLORES318/EventTrackerProject/README.md

 - There is also a Book Controller, Book Service and Service Impl and Book Repository that extends JPA Repository for access of various CRUD operations.

+- A Book Entity test was implemented to junit test fields as well as a Book Repository Test to test repository methods.

 - Hibernate and JPA are integrated with Spring Boot for this project to build the back-end.

+- In my experience, REST was more efficient to implement than MVC.

 ## API Endpoints